Asthma in pregnancy

 Continue to do all you can to avoid the usual triggers of an attack, such as pet fur, grass cutting, and dust mites etc.

 Babies born to parents (one or both) who are asthma sufferers have an increased risk of suffering from the condition.
-If your baby is born prematurely or if you’ve smoked during you pregnancy, then the chances are also increased, so the best advice is to manage your asthma as well as possible and keep yourself healthy – that way you will be doing the best for your baby as well as for yourself.
+If your baby is born prematurely or if you’ve smoked during you pregnancy, then the chances are also increased, so it’s best to manage your asthma as well as possible and keep yourself healthy – that way you will be doing the best for your baby as well as for yourself.

 Will asthma affect labour?